Lactococcus garvieae: Human pathogen

 Lactococcus garvieae in humans is a rare pathogen and of low virulence.
 More than 31 cases of infection in humans have been reported.

-These include 25 cases of endocarditis and other infections like those related to peritoneal dialysis catheters, discitis, catheter associated UTI, post TURP infection, liver abscess in a patient with cholangiocarcinoma, AICD/Pacemaker related infections to name a few.
+These include 25 cases of endocarditis and other infections like those related to peritoneal dialysis catheters, discitis, catheter associated UTI, post TURP infection, liver abscess in a patient with cholangiocarcinoma, and AICD/pacemaker related infections to name a few.

-The signs and symptoms of United States cases ranges from urinary tract, blood, skin and pneumonic processes.
+The signs and symptoms of United States cases include urinary tract, blood, skin, and pneumonic processes.
 In Canada, patients have been found with bacterial endocarditis.
-It is speculated that the infection followed the consumption of fresh seafood and is believed to be facilitated by immunosuppression or liver cirrhosis.
+Infection is thought to have followed the consumption of fresh seafood and is believed to be facilitated by immunosuppression or liver cirrhosis.

 A patient with L. garvieae septicaemia in absence of infective endocarditis was successfully treated with a combination of ampicillin and gentamicin and showed a favourable clinical course.
-Antibiotic therapy adapted to the antibiogram (levofloxacin, amoxicillin, and Clavulanic acid) for eight weeks and an oral anticoagulative therapy for three months.
+Antibiotic therapy adapted to the antibiogram (levofloxacin, amoxicillin, and clavulanic acid) for eight weeks and an oral anticoagulative therapy for three months.

-Bacterial endocarditis from L. garvieae is extremely rare and may actually be underreported due to its morphologic and biochemical similarities with enterococci.
+Bacterial endocarditis from L. garvieae is extremely rare and may actually be under-reported due to its morphologic and biochemical similarities with enterococci.

-The source of infection in many L. garvieae infected patients is unclear, where similar cases were identified and patients denied having contact with domestic animals or fish, or eating raw fish, milk or meat and dairy products.
+The source of infection in many L. garvieae-infected patients is unclear, where similar cases were identified and patients denied having contact with domestic animals or fish, or eating raw fish, milk, or meat and dairy products.
 However, a few cases had known diverticulitis of the colon, which could provide a point of entry for L. garvieae infection.